pulumi/pulumi-azure-native/README.md

 # Native Azure Pulumi Provider

-The native Azure Provider for Pulumi lets you use Azure resources in your cloud programs.
+The [Azure Native](https://www.pulumi.com/docs/intro/cloud-providers/azure/) provider for Pulumi lets you use Azure resources in your cloud programs.
-This provider uses the Azure Resource Manager REST API directly and therefore provides full access to ARM API.
+This provider uses the Azure Resource Manager REST API directly and therefore provides full access to the ARM API.

-The provider is the recommended provider for projects targeting Azure.
+The Azure Native provider is the recommended provider for projects targeting Azure.

 To use this package, please [install the Pulumi CLI first](https://pulumi.io/).